Kansas natives brace themselves for Hurricane Ian

 “My husband drove on the shoulder the entire way.
 It did have signs that said the lane was the shoulder was open for use, but it was absolutely terrifying.
 It was stop-and-go traffic, and we were just praying we made it there,” she said.

 In the nick of time, Phongsavath and her kids got on the last flight to Kansas City before the Orlando airport closed.
-While her husband waits at their home for Ian to pass.
+Her husband waited at their home for Ian to pass.

 “It’s just hard leaving my husband and friends and family behind,” she said.

-On the other side of Florida, in Melbourn, Emma Murphy and her family are dealing with their first hurricane experience.
+On the other side of Florida, in Melbourne, Emma Murphy and her family are dealing with their first hurricane experience.

 “It could look like a (category) three on our site, or it could look like just a tropical storm.
 We don’t know,” Wichita native Murphy said.